verhas/javageci/REFERENCE.md

-The framework decides if the generated code is different or not from the already existing code and writes it back to the source code in case the code changed but lets the code intact in case the generated code has not changed.
+The framework decides if the generated code is different or not from the already existing code and writes it back to the source code in the case the code changed but lets the code intact in case the generated the code has not changed.

-The framework is usually invoked from a three line unit tests that has the structure:
+The framework is usually invoked from a three-line unit test that has the structure:

 ```java